-What project are we raising money for?
+What did we raise money for?

 A year's worth of music projects and activities with young people at Bethlem and Maudsley Hospital School, where we will work with children and adolescents with a range of acute psychiatric, emotional and behavioural difficulties.

 'The arts can keep us well, aid our recovery and support longer lives better lived.'

 - All-Party Parliamentary Group on Arts, Health and Wellbeing Inquiry Report 2017